We step out onto the coastal path once more. On the other side of Swanage, after breakfast, with vague plans of heading as far west as we can go.

 I asked these Dorset old timers if they’d ever walked it.
-Strangely no one had.
+Strangely no one seemed to have done it.

 The path was first made for observing smugglers, so it clings to the coast with vertical views down onto the beaches and the bays below.

 It’s a pretty glorious walk.
 Up and down, new paths cut to avoid landslips and the constant problem of the cliffs falling into the sea.
-On our own, butterflies acting as our only pace-setters.
+On our own, among the early summer flowers, butterflies acting as our only pace-setters.

-I ask each walker we pass coming in the opposite direction if they’d come from Durdle Door.
+When I spot the odd walker coming in the opposite direction I make a point of asking each one if they’d come from Durdle Door.
 No one had.
 But everyone felt it was do-able.
 “About six hours.”

 We walk on, the sea on one side, billowing green eiderdown fields and plumped-pillow hills on the other.
-It’s hot, with blue skies and just a few Ambrosia cream clouds in the sky, and the cricket on our portable radio.
-A perfect English scene.
+It’s hot, with blue skies and just a few Ambrosia cream clouds in the sky.
+And the cricket on our portable radio.
+A ridiculously perfect English scene.